Get personal service, advice & recommendations from Deanna, Becky, Tony or Steve: 1-888-407-3854 or 507-214-3854

 1,617 Testimonials

-What’s Included in Prepaid, Non-refundable Trip Costs?
+What are Prepaid, Non-refundable Trip Costs?

-Your trip cost is your total prepaid, non-refundable costs.
-The best way to figure out this amount is if you broke your leg leaving your home at the start of your trip, how much money would you lose by cancelling your trip?
 Here are some common non-refundable costs you will forfeit if you were forced to cancel your trip at the last minute:

-• Theater tickets, event tickets, Disney World passes, etc
+• Theater tickets, event tickets, Disneyworld passes, etc.

 • Non-refundable airline tickets